 The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
 Many organizations like the ACCA and the federal Environmental Protection Agency work with the NATE program to standardize the certification tests.
 To pass, applicants must reach a minimum score of 70%.
 To maintain NATE certification, technicians must receive continuing education or take another exam every two years.

 Full certification is a multiyear process consisting of four separate tests.
 The first two are created for entry-level technicians while the final set of exams provide full certification including senior-level status:

 - Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
 The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification available.
+- Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
 Technicians have to be certified in two specialty services—one in heating and the other in air conditioning—to be eligible for applying for the senior certificate.

-The Benefits of Certified HVAC Technicians
+The Benefits of Certified HVAC Professionals

-When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of choosing certified HVAC technicians include:

 If you’re looking for certified HVAC services in Haines City, consider requesting an appointment with Air Commander's Heating & Air Conditioning Co..
 Get in touch by giving us a call at 863-216-2923 today.